British colonisation of Tasmania: Impact on the native population

 Authors such as Jeremy Paxman and Niall Ferguson have concluded that the colonisation of Tasmania led to the genocide of the Aboriginal Tasmanians.

 Although distantly related, the people on the island had been separate from the peoples of the mainland for around 8,000 years.
 It is unknown how many Aboriginal people were living there when the Dutch arrived in 1642, nor when James Cook landed in 1777, but when British settlers began to colonise the region in 1803, there existed an estimated population of 7,000-8,000, many of whom were already dying from diseases thought to have been contracted from European sailors, explorers and seal hunters.
 In addition, many had been left infertile by venereal disease.

-The introduction of technologically advanced, brutal convicts and less than sympathetic settlers must have contributed to their misery.
 Almost all of the 7,000 Indigenous Tasmanians died during a period of colonisation lasting around 27 years.
 By 1830, when the process of colonisation had been going on for two decades, only two families of Aboriginal Tasmanians were living on the Island.
 By 1835 only one Aboriginal family remained on the island, who were living in a white sealing village near the Bass Strait, hiding from the colonial authorities.
 Nearly all of these survivors were incarcerated by the colonial authorities and placed in camps, "where all but forty-seven perished by 1847."
 By 1876, the only survivors remaining were mixed-race Aboriginal Tasmanians.

 Recent figures for the number of people claiming Aboriginal Tasmanian descent vary according to the criteria used to determine this identity, ranging from 6,000 to over 23,000.